AleenaCodes/IEFTNotes2018/Notes/Part1Book.md

 ### Where are we now?

-Ab abundance of everything has now been produced - computer cycles, bandwidth etc. but the challenge now is to understand how to use the capital investment of the 90's to improve the way goods and services are produced.
+An abundance of everything has now been produced - computer cycles, bandwidth etc. but the challenge now is to understand how to use the capital investment of the 90's to improve the way goods and services are produced.

 ### The New Economy